SuperDARN/pydarn/docs/dev/PR.md

 ### Draft or not to Draft?

-Draft Pull Requests are a way to ensure reviewers no this code is not intended to be `merged` right away.
+Draft Pull Requests are a way to tell reviewers that this code is not intended to be `merged` right away.
 These kinds of pull requestions are handy for the following situations:
 - It has multiple other PRs that are merging to it that needed to be tested/reviewed first
 - Has a major bug or need further work but you are looking for input and want to show others the changes you have done